Apply to GW as an Undocumented Individual

 Required documents include the Common Application, an official high school transcript and two letters of recommendation.
 Like all GW applicants, undocumented students are eligible to apply test-optional.
 Undocumented students are not required to submit English proficiency exam scores or a Financial Certificate.

-While test scores, engligh proficiency exams, and financial certificates are not required, applicants must still waive them by contacting your admissions representative within the Office of Undergraduate Admissions at GW once your common application has been submitted.
+While test scores, English proficiency exams, and financial certificates are not required, applicants must still waive them by contacting your admissions representative within the Office of Undergraduate Admissions at GW once your common application has been submitted.

 The admissions process is confidential and immigration status is not considered by our admissions committee.